vrurg/raku-AttrX-Mooish/README.md

 This module is aiming at providing some functionality we're all missing from Moo/Moose.
 It implements laziness, accompanying methods and adds attribute value filter on top of what standard Moo/Moose provide.

-What makes this module different from previous versions one could find in the Perl6 modules repository is that it implements true laziness allowing *Nil* to be a first-class value of a lazy attribute.
+What makes this module different from previous versions one could find in the Raku modules repository is that it implements true laziness allowing *Nil* to be a first-class value of a lazy attribute.
 In other words, if you look at the [SYNOPSIS](#SYNOPSIS) section, `$.bar3` value could randomly be either undefined or 3.1415926.

 Laziness for beginners
 ----------------------